 We are asking for your enthusiasm to help welcome potential members of the next Freshman Class to Notre Dame.
 Last week we sent decision letters to thousands of students who applied to Notre Dame.
 Now, many of those admitted would like to visit the University, meet some students, spend a night in a dorm, and in general, get a sense of the community that is Notre Dame.
 We initially approached our Hospitality Program members to fulfill this role.
 However, we can never be certain what the demand for overnight visits will be.
 To insure that we do not disappoint any potential visitors, we want to open the invitation to host to any enthusiastic undergraduates of Notre Dame.
-We will host on all of the following nights:

-And the second of the control of the

-Sunday, April 6 Wednesday, April 16

-Monday, April 7 🔒 🗐 😅 🗀 Thursday, April 17

-Tuesday, April 8 Friday, April 18

-Wednesday, April 9 Saturday, April 19

-Γhursday, April 10 Sunday, April 20

-Friday, April 11 Monday, April 21

-Saturday, April 12 Tuesday, April 22

-Sunday, April 13 Wednesday, April 23

-Monday, April 14 Thursday, April 24

-Tuesday, April 15 Friday, April 25

-If you can host a student on any night, please let us know.
+We will host on all of the following nights: The state of the s DEPAREMENT OF THE PAREMENT OF Sunday, April 6 Wednesday, April 16 Monday, April 7 Thursday, April 17 Tuesday, April 8 Friday, April 18 Wednesday, April 9 Total Contract of Saturday, April 19 Thursday, April 10 Sunday, April 20 Friday, April 11 14 LO 1 Monday, April 21 Saturday, April 12 10-1 5 Tuesday, April 22 Sunday, April 13 Wednesday, April 23 Monday, April 14 Thursday, April 24 Tuesday, April 15 Friday, April 25 THE RESERVE OF THE PARTY OF THE A STATE OF THE PARTY OF THE PAR If you can host a student on any night, please let us know.
 We need all the student hosts we can get.
 To volunteer, simply check the day(s) that you would be available to host, clip this advertisement from the paper, and drop it off in the Admissions Office: Room 113 Main Building.
 If you have questions or concerns, please contact our office.
 On behalf of the newest members of Notre Dame, we thank you very much for your enthusiasm and generosity.

-Sincerely,

-Office of Admissions 113 Main Building 631-7505

-Scientists find cancer 'switch' FCC will mandate

-By TIM WHITMIRE Associated Press Writer

-NEW YORK Scientists have isolated a substance they believe triggers breast cancer and whose discovery could lead to valuable advances in early detection and treatment of the dis-

-Researchers at the State University of New York-Stony Brook said they found that the molecule mitogen-activated protein kinase, or MAP kinase, exists at levels five to 20 times higher in women with breast cancer than in normal breast tissue.
+Sincerely, Office of Admissions 113 Main Building 631-7505 Scientists find cancer 'switch' FCC will mandate By TIM WHITMIRE Associated Press Writer NEW YORK Scientists have isolated a substance they believe triggers breast cancer and whose discovery could lead to valuable advances in early detection and treatment of the dis- Researchers at the State University of New York-Stony Brook said they found that the molecule mitogen-activated protein kinase, or MAP kinase, exists at levels five to 20 times higher in women with breast cancer than in normal breast tissue.
 The discovery is reported in the April issue of The Journal of Clinical Investigation.
-An accompanying editorial calls it 'an extremely exciting finding that has the potential of identifying an important therapeutic target.'
+An accompanying editorial calls it "an extremely exciting finding that has the potential of identifying an important therapeutic target.'
 Breast cancer strikes about 180,000 American women each year, and is expected to kill 44,000 this year.
 Dr. Craig Malbon, vice dean of Stony Brook's University Medical Center and head of the research team, said Tuesday that migration of MAP kinase into the nucleus of a cell signals the cell to begin replicating itself, causing cancer.